zendframework/zf2-documentation/docs/languages/en/in-depth-guide/preparing-db-backend.rst

 Preparing for different Database-Backends
 =========================================

-In the previous chapter we have created an ``BlogService`` that returns some data from music-blogs.
+In the previous chapter we have created a ``PostService`` that returns some data from blog posts.
 While this served an easy to understand learning purpose it is quite impractical for real world applications.
-No one would want to modify the source files each time a new blog is added.
+No one would want to modify the source files each time a new post is added.
 But luckily we all know about databases.
-All we need to learn is how to interact with databases from our Zend Framework application.
+All we need to learn is how to interact with databases from our ZF2 application.

 But there is a catch.
 There are many database backend systems, namely SQL and NoSQL databases.
-While in a real-world you would probably jump right to the solution that fits you the most currently, it is a better practice to create another layer in front of the actual database access that abstracts the database interaction.
+While in a real-world you would probably jump right to the solution that fits you the most at the time being, it is a better practice to create another layer in front of the actual database access that abstracts the database interaction.
 We call this the **Mapper-Layer**.